SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 If you ever have the need to start with an empty, fresh configuration, you can this either by deleting the *Simulator Controller\Setup* folder or you can hold the Shift and Control key, while starting *Simulator Setup*.
 You will be asked, if you want to ignore all the saved settings and options.

 Additionally, since the configuration files will only be created in the last step the process, you can experiment with the settings & options until you are satisfied with your choices.
-Doing this, you will learn a lot about the functionalities of *Simulator Controller*.
+Doing this, you will learn a lot about the functionalities of Simulator Controller.
 If you decide to generate a new configuration in the last step of the installation & configuration step, backup files of all changed configurartion files will be created automatically, so you can always rescue your current configuration, if something goes wrong.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%202.JPG)

 Three files will be created by the *Simulator Setup* tool at the end of the installation & configuration process, all of which are stored in the *Simulator Controller\Config* folder in your *Documents* folder:

   - *Simulator Configuration.ini*
-    This is the main configuration file of *Simulator Controller*.
+    This is the main configuration file of Simulator Controller.
 You can customize every aspect of this file using the *Simulator Configuration* application later on.
 See the remaining chapters in this documentation for more information.
   - *Button Box Configuration.ini*
     This special configuration file describes the [layout and control elements](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#button-box-layouts) of your connected hardware controller and Button Boxes.
   - *Simulator Settings.ini*
     This file is also created in the last step of *Simulator Setup* and is maintained in the future by the *Simulator Settings* application.
-It defines the [runtime and startup settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--settings) of *Simulator Controller*.
+It defines the [runtime and startup settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--settings) of Simulator Controller.

 As already said, I recommend to stick to this tool for all your configuration tasks, unless you have a configuration need, which cannot be handled by *Simulator Setup*.
 Please note, that ecach configuration change that you make with the *Simulator Configuration* tool, which is described in the following chapters, will be overwritten, if you ever use *Simulator Setup* afterwards.